jhpyle/docassemble/_docs/development.md

 * `playgroundstatic` - This is where "static" files are stored.
 * `playgroundtemplate` - This is where "template" files are stored.

+## Editing locally and running interviews in the Playground.

 Within each `playground` directory, there are subdirectories with numbers like `1`.
 These refer to user numbers.
 Each user has their own separate folder.
 Typically, if you have a server all to yourself,